aescarias/pdfnaut/docs/source/guides/working-with-pages.rst

     pdf.pages.append(Page(size=(595, 842)))

-In the above example, a blank A4-size page is appended to the end of the document.
+In the above example, a blank A4-size page is added to the end of the document.

 You may also insert pages from a different document.